 2.You Will Be The Other Grandma

 There should always be a foodie grandma and a doing grandma because you don’t want the grandmothers competing to be The Foodie.
 I’ve seen this once at a second birthday party and let’s just say this showdown ended in tears and chocolate cake smeared all over the two-year-old’s face.
-The grandchildren will go to the foodie’s house for brownies and rice pudding And they’re coming to you to learn how to play 500, watch vampire movies, steal your gin when they’re teenagers and then tell you all about it after they drank too much.
+The grandchildren will go to the foodie’s house for brownies and rice pudding And they’re coming to you, the NF Grandma, to learn how to play 500, watch vampire movies, steal your gin when they’re teenagers and then tell you all about it after they drank too much.

 You are a valued member of the family so go right ahead and let that apron get mothballs.

 3. You’re Helping National Storytelling

 Somebody needs to watch the other shows when Master Chef and My Kitchen Rules and Hells Kitchen and Baconation are on.
 There is a cooking show for every letter of the alphabet, which seems excessive.
 While 95% of the nation watch, with fists in their mouths, to see what Ricky Gervais’ Doppelgänger, or the guy who looks like he’s seen a few too many sunbeds, Pete Evans, say about the duck and cucumber soufflé, somebody has to watch the dramas and the documentaries.
 We NFs are keeping the national storytelling coffers full, making sure they feed us a variety of stories and not just more cooking shows.

 Your scones might not be much chop but your eyeballs matter.